Acceptance Commitment Therapy (ACT)

 I Provide A Safe And Compassionate Atmosphere Where You Can Heal From Trauma And Take Back Control Of Your Life

-I am passionate about helping people identify the get to the bottom of the unworkable behaviors holding them back from their goals.
+I am passionate about helping people identify and get to the bottom of the unworkable behaviors holding them back from their goals.
 By using well-researched and evidenced-based therapy methods, I can help you move from suffering to contentment.

 Reach Out Now to Schedule an Appointment